davidburdelak/photographer-CRM/README.md

 1.0.1
 -
-- Planned enlargement in spring 2020. (back-end: login and register system with SQL)
+- Planned enlargement in summer 2021. (back-end: login and register system with SQL)

 1.0.0
 -